San Agustin Center of Studies: The community

-In 1998 with Fr.
-Boy Galindez OSA the Cofradia del Sto.
+In 1998 with Boy Galindez the Cofradia del Sto.
 Niño de Cebu-SACS Chapter was established.
 In March 2014 to March 2016, the Pilgrim Snr.
 Sto.
-Niño de Cebu from Cebu was brought to 29 Parishes in Metro Manila and Luzon headed by Fr.
-Jun Nohara OSA, Fr.
-John Paul Mabanta OSA, Myrna Garrido, National President of the Cofradia del Sto.
+Niño de Cebu from Cebu was brought to 29 Parishes in Metro Manila and Luzon headed by Jun Nohara, John Paul Mabanta, Myrna Garrido, National President of the Cofradia del Sto.
 Niño de Cebu and the members of the Cofradia.

 Communities of SACS

 The San Agustin Center of Studies is composed of three communities or institutions, namely, Simply Professed Friars Community (Professorium), College Seminarians Community (Collegium)and St. Thomas of Villanova Institute.

 Professorium Community

 Technically, the community is composed of theology students of the Province of Sto.
 Niño de Cebu.
 It is a formation community who had taken their temporal vows after the novitiate.
 It is not a theological school, however, seminarians study in different theological schools in Metro Manila, some have studied in ICLA, Recoletos School of Theology (RST), MaryHill School of Theology (LST), and Loyola School of Theology (LST).